Poem for the penitent monks

 lura tyranni.

-Now too having surrendered to holy obedience
+Even now having surrendered to holy obedience

 I am being tempted by the enticements of my old life,

-Just as the laws of the tyrant lay claim to the runaway slave.
+Just as the laws of the tyrant lay claim to

 7.